Brees, Saints singe sinking Eagles, 48-7

 Eagles: Center Jason Kelce hurt his left elbow in the first quarter and was replaced by Stefen Wisniewski.
 Safety Avonte Maddox left with a knee injury on New Orleans’ second possession.
 Defensive back Rasul Douglas had to be helped off the field with a left leg injury in the third quarter.
 Long snapper Rick Lovato was taken from the game to be evaluated for a concussion.

-Saints: Right guard Larry Warford left the game to be evaluated for a concussion in the third quarter and was replaced by Cameron Tom.
+Saints: Right guard Larry Warford left to be evaluated for a concussion in the third quarter and was replaced by Cameron Tom.

 UP NEXT